MontiCore/monticore/docs/BestPractices-Language-Design.md

       should be possible, but currently no such show case has been made yet (beyond Java).
     * The import statement is only used to make symbols available in their simple form.
       It is usually
-      not intended to explicate a single dependency, e.g. a configuraton model that depends on exactly one base model.
+      not intended to explicate a single dependency, e.g., a configuraton model that depends on exactly one base model.
 Like in Java, where you import an artifact and then still explicitely extend the contained class.
 * It is methodically of interest to store at most one artifact with the same qualified name (although it is not per se forbidden to have more).
   Java then also uses the first occurring class in its classpath only.
-* In a heterogeneous language setting, it may be necessary to map symbols from a source to a target form (e.g. state symbols to Java enum constants or state pattern classes).
+* In a heterogeneous language setting, it may be necessary to map symbols from a source to a target form (e.g., state symbols to Java enum constants or state pattern classes).
 There are three main options for this task:
     1. Store in the desired target symbol form upon creating the symbol file.
        Has some problems: (1) increases dependencies between tools,